JackLeEmmerdeur/knfancurve/readme.md

 Included is a dockerfile that builds a moderate sized (about 1gig) debian:buster-slim image with just the base cmake and Qt5 build environment.

-I'm Planning to implement a composer-file for the next steps but for now this is what I use:

 #### Step 1

 ##### 1.1 Change to the cloned project folder